aditya-rai-1/opensoft-task2/README.md

 - See https://github.com/saumyakraj/tutorial2 for reference

 ### Subtask4
 - Extend this readme in your repository, explaining  how you completed the work in the various subtasks.

+1. Created an app folder with __init__.py, admin_view.py, views.py in it{separate view for admin and public}
+2. Created a folder called templates with the html files for the public and admin views
+3. Then, rendered the templates from the templates folder to view.py and admin_view.y
+4. Then, created a postgres table with the help of commands given in the extras.txt